Detroit Property Crimes Lawyer

-The deliberation destruction or of damage to public or private property is considered vandalism.
+The deliberation destruction or damage to public or private property is considered vandalism.
 In Michigan, vandalism charges are complex because a number of statutes covering different forms of this offense are taken into consideration.
-A knowledgeable Detroit property crimes lawyer can learn your situation and be able to provide you with the best possible defense for the statute under which you are being charged.
+A knowledgeable Detroit property crimes lawyer can understand your situation and provide you with the best possible defense for the statute under which you are being charged.

 If you have been arrested and charged with vandalism, you may not realize the seriousness of the charge.
 In Michigan, a few small acts of vandalism if the combined damage or destruction is valued at $1,000 or more is considered a felony.
 Don’t delay in consulting with a Michigan defense attorney to assist you in defending your rights to avoid the level of punishment that the court could demand.

 In Michigan, home invasion is a crime taken very seriously and the penalties could be devastating if you are sentenced.
-In order to be convicted, prosecution must prove that you broke and entered without permission into someone else’s home.
-The burden of proof is high; however, the criminal penalties that can result from a home invasion conviction is severe.
-If you have been charged with home invasion in Michigan, the consequences could be life changing, and may require you to serve up years in prison.
+In order to be convicted, prosecution must prove that you broke into and entered someone else’s home without permission.
+The burden of proof is high; however, the criminal penalties that can result from a home invasion conviction are severe.
+If you have been charged with home invasion in Michigan, the consequences could be life changing, and may require you to serve years in prison.

 - First Degree Home Invasion — You may be charged with first-degree home invasion if you enter a dwelling without permission and with the intent to commit a felony, assault, or larceny, and actually commit a felony, assault, or larceny, and one of the following is true: You are armed with a dangerous weapon or another person is lawfully present in the dwelling.
 If you’re convicted, first degree home invasion is a felony punishable by years in prison and thousands of dollars in fines.